 - Natural opiate detox.
 This process simply involves a cessation of opiate intake.
 The individual attempts to rid their body of all foreign substances and try a holistic approach to the detox process.
-With natural opiate detox, the addict will experience all aspects of withdrawal symptoms to their fullest extent.
-This process may be very uncomfortable and even painful for the addict, but once they reach the other side of the detox experience, many individuals are grateful to be completely drug free.
+With natural opiate detox, the addicted individual will experience all aspects of withdrawal symptoms to their fullest extent.
+This process may be very uncomfortable and even painful for them, but once they reach the other side of the detox experience, many individuals are grateful to be completely drug free.

 Withdrawal Symptoms Associated With Opiate Detox